JetBrains/Qodana/topics/override-a-profile.md

      enabled: false # Disable the inspection
 ```

-## Exclude a path
+## Specify inspection path(s)

 You can tell %product% ignoring specific paths while inspecting your code.
-Suppose, you would like to ignore the
+Suppose you would like to ignore the
 `vendor` directory in your project root.
 You can do it by using the [`ignore`](custom-profiles.md#inspections-group) block, so the final
 configuration is shown below: